Protocentral/protocentral_sensything/docs/sensything-arduino.md

 #### Setting up Arduino for ESP32

 ##### Step 1: Download and Install the IDE
 The Arduino Software (IDE) allows you to write programs and upload them to your Sensything.
-Now you require arduino Desktop IDE.You can download ([Click here](https://www.arduino.cc/en/Main/Software#download)) the latest version for windows, linux and Mac OS using the below link .
+Now you require arduino Desktop IDE.You can download the latest version for windows, linux and Mac OS using the below link .

 [Download the Arduino IDE](https://www.arduino.cc/en/Main/Software#download)